pent0/FRSML/README.md

 ##- Using the library

-  + Link the library with the project you like, and take all the headers in the src file to work with.
-I'm sorry, this is uncomfortable, but I'm having a plan to move the FRSML header to only one file in the end of the Febuary.
+  + Link the library with the project you like, and take all the headers in the include folder to work with.

 ****************
 ##WISH SOMEONE CAN CONTRIBUTE WITH ME.
 IF GIVE ME SOME ISSUE BENTOKUN NEED ERRORS AND BUGS TO SMASH.